-The Burton College of Education offers the Master of Arts, the Master of Arts in Teaching, the Master of Education, the Master of Science and the Education Specialist.
+The Burton College of Education offers the Educational Specialist, Master of Arts, the Master of Arts in Teaching, the Master of Education, and the Master of Science.

 A valid teacher’s certificate is required for each program leading to the Master of Education.
 Individuals having earned a teaching certificate outside the United States are required to have their credentials evaluated through AACRAO prior to acceptance into any degree program that requires a valid teaching certificate.

 Teacher education programs in the Burton College of Education are accredited by the National Council for Accreditation of Teacher Education (NCATE) and approved by the Louisiana Board of Elementary and Secondary Education (BESE).